 To the cabbie I asserted, “Can you please stop talking about this with her, she is on vacation.”

-As if he had been suddenly struck by a bolt of lightening he completely changed his course, apologized and went into tour guide mode instantly.
+As if he had been suddenly struck by a bolt of lightning he completely changed his course, apologized, and went into tour guide mode instantly.

 1) We have the right to leave a conversation at any time.

 I think this fellow was actually starved for some intellectual conversation.
-He was working on his PhD in agriculture and was laid off from his corporate job, now he working as a cabbie and getting, in his words, “no respect.”
-While I empathize with his plight, I don’t condone his treatment.
+He was working on his Ph.D. in agriculture and was laid off from his corporate job, now he was working as a cabbie and getting, in his words, “no respect.”
+While I empathize with his plight, I don’t condone his behavior toward Lilach.

-If it’s a difficult conversation that needs to be had, but the person is confrontational, rude or out of control – you have the right to postpone or delay the conversation under tempers have calmed down.
-Sometimes we are in the throws of the ‘discussion’ and we don’t even think that there is a choice.
+If it’s a difficult conversation that needs to be had, but the person is confrontational, rude, or out of control – you have the right to postpone or delay the conversation until tempers have calmed down.
+Sometimes when we are in the throes of the ‘discussion’ and we don’t even think that we have a choice.